RIGHTS AND RESPONSIBILITIES

 - Pose undue financial or administrative burden on the university.

-· It is the student’s responsibility to self-identify, provide appropriate documentation, and request services in a timely manner.
+· It is the student’s responsibility to self-identify, provide appropriate documentation, and request services in timely manner.

 The University of Kansas (KU) has specific procedures in place for students requesting academic accommodations.
 Parents can learn more about these procedures by visiting the Accommodation process.